skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

 - **Cost-effective**: Only pay for the cheapest resources
 - **Robust**: Automatically recover jobs from failures

-Develop a YAML for One Job
+Write a YAML for One Job
 -----------------------------------

-Before scaling up to many jobs, develop a SkyPilot YAML for a single job first and ensure it runs correctly.
+Before scaling up to many jobs, write a SkyPilot YAML for a single job first and ensure it runs correctly.
 This can save time by avoiding debugging many jobs at once.

 Here is the same example YAML as in :ref:`Tutorial: AI Training <ai-training>`: